Career Advice

 Employers or insurance companies may attempt to make you give a recorded statement after an accident at work.
 Try not to do so until you have consulted with an attorney, who can advise you of the ramifications that taking such action could cause in your case.

-In summary, after being involved in an accident at work, it is essential to know that you are not the only one with rights when it comes to filing a claim.
+In summary, after being involved in an accident at work, it is essential to know that you are not the only one with rights when filing a claim.
 By understanding how to do so, you can ensure your claims process goes smoothly and help ensure your future financial security in case of serious injury.